quii/learn-go-with-tests/mocking.md

 const sleep = "sleep"
 ```

-Our `CountdownOperationsSpy` implements both types of dependencies and records every call into one list.
+Our `CountdownOperationsSpy` implements both types of dependencies and records every call into one slice.
 In this test we're only concerned about the order of operations, so just recording them as list of named operations is sufficient.

-We can now add a subtest into our test suite.
+We can now add a sub-test into our test suite.

 ```go